What makes the best dice tray?

 What is the best material for dice trays?

-Choosing different woods for your dice tray, like with our [Heritage] choices, can help you develop your aesthetic for your gaming setup.
-It can also help represent your character in different ways, so it can be a really personal choice.
+Choosing different woods for your dice tray can help you develop your aesthetic for your gaming setup.
+It can also help represent your character in different ways, like with our Heritage choices.
+So it can be a really personal choice.

 Folding trays made from pleather, cardboard, plastic, fabric or felt are available.
-However, their one benefit – ease of transport – does not outweigh their disadvantages in my opinion.
+However, their one benefit – price – does not outweigh their disadvantages in my opinion.
 They are usually a much cheaper construction (mostly they’re imported) and so they lose their structure.
 This means that the rolling surface becomes uneven and you’ll end up having to replace it.
 They also just look much cheaper, so if you’re after a professional feel you’ll be disappointed.

 What is the best base for dice trays?